rizinorg/rizin/doc/gdb.md

 TODO
 ----

-- Implement GDBserver to allow other apps use r2 debugger
+- Implement GDBserver to allow other apps use rizin debugger
 - Fix that usese the gdb internal stepping version
 - Fix softstep, that it finally recoils correct (it just have to reset the eip/rip)
 - Add Breakpoints (should be an easy add of the function, because its already implemented in the gdb lib)